 The Republican national sales tax is a very bad idea.
 My Republican colleagues argue that a national sales tax would be simple and it would be fair.
-But take a closer look at it and we find that there is nothing simple or fair about it raise burdens on low- and middle-income households and sharply cut taxes on the top 1 percent of taxpayers."
-That is not fair.
+But take a closer look at it and we find that there is nothing simple or fair about it.